-Cranberries are a super food
+Cranberries are a superfood

 This is cranberry season in the US.
-Cranberries are a member of the heather family and related to blueberries, bilberries, and lingonberries.
+Cranberries are a member of the heather family and are related to blueberries, bilberries, and lingonberries.

 Many health gurus consider cranberries to be a superfood due to their high nutrient and antioxidant content.
 Cranberries are very high in bioactive plant compounds and antioxidants.
-The research says that they lower risk of urinary tract infection, prevent of certain types of cancer (especially stomach), improve immune function, and decrease blood pressure.
-Cranberries are a good source of vitamins and minerals, including vitamin C, vitamin E, copper, vitamin K1 and vitamin B6.
+The research says that they lower the risk of urinary tract infection, prevent certain types of cancer (especially stomach), improve immune function, and decrease blood pressure.
+Cranberries are a good source of vitamins and minerals, including vitamin C, vitamin E, copper, vitamin K1, and vitamin B6.

 Choose your juice wisely

-This holiday season trade in the pumpkin pie for a cranberry Curd Tart!
+This holiday season, trade in the pumpkin pie for a cranberry Curd Tart!

 Cranberry Curd Tart

-The crust could be made in advance or you can just purchase a pre-made crust!
+- The crust could be made in advance, or you can just purchase a pre-made crust!

 For the cranberry curd: